mikewr88/PokeCupid/README.md

   - [ ] `SearchIndex`
   - [ ] `VisitedIndex`
   - [ ] `TrainerDetail`

+### Phase 3: Flux Architecture and Router and NavBar (2.5 days)

+**Objective:** Able to view pages for Trainers and Pokemon.
+Links to other pages work.
+NavBar will allow links to other pages as well

+- [ ] create NavBar
+- [ ] create a basic style guide
+- [ ] position elements on the page
+- [ ] add basic colors & styles
+- [ ] add either video or slideshow to root splash page
+- [ ] make notification bubbles for visited and likes

+### Phase 4: Pokemon and Start Styling (1.5 days)

+**Objective:** Existing pages (including singup/signin) will look good.
+Pokemon can be created, viewed, destroyed through the API.

+- [ ] create `Pokemon` model
+- [ ] seed the database with a small amount of test data
+- [ ] CRUD API for Pokemon (`PokemonsController`)
+- [ ] jBuilder views for Pokemon
 - implement each Pokemon component, building out the flux loop as needed.
   - [ ] `PokemonIndex`
   - [ ] `PokemonDetail`
   - [ ] `PokemonForm`
 - [ ] can search for a user and screen will populate with matches to search string
 - [ ] can create and remove Pokemon for your profile

-### Phase 4: NavBar and Start Styling (1.5 day)

-**Objective:** Existing pages (including singup/signin) will look good.
-NavBar will allow links to other pages as well as be styled

-- [ ] create a basic style guide
-- [ ] position elements on the page
-- [ ] add basic colors & styles
-- [ ] add either video or slideshow to root splash page
-- [ ] make notification bubbles for visited and likes

 ### Phase 5: Likes and Visitors (1.5 days)